zakmoCA/Book-Exchange-API/README.md

 #### Relationships

-**User:** A user can have multiple books through the  ==‘user_books’== relationship and can also make multiple transaction requests through ‘requested_transactions’ and ‘provided_transactions’.
+**User:** A user can have multiple books through the *'user_books'* relationship and can also make multiple transaction requests through *‘requested_transactions’* and *‘provided_transactions’*.
 Users also belong to a location through the ‘location’ relationship.

-**Book:** Each book belongs to a user through ‘owner’ relationship.
-Each book can also be involved in multiple transaction requests through ‘requested_transactions’ and ‘provided_transactions’.
+**Book:** Each book belongs to a user through *‘owner’* relationship.
+Each book can also be involved in multiple transaction requests through *‘requested_transactions’* and *‘provided_transactions’*.

-**Transaction:** Each transaction involves two users – one who requests the book, through the ‘requester’ relationship, and one who provides the book, through the ‘provider’ relationship.
-It also involves two books - one which is requested (through the ‘requested_book’ relationship), and one which is provided (through the ‘provided_book’ relationship).
+**Transaction:** Each transaction involves two users – one who requests the book, through the *‘requester’* relationship, and one who provides the book, through the *‘provider’* relationship.
+It also involves two books - one which is requested (through the *‘requested_book’* relationship), and one which is provided (through the *‘provided_book’* relationship).

-**Location:** Each location can have multiple users associated with it through its ‘users’ relationship.
+**Location:** Each location can have multiple users associated with it through its *‘users’* relationship.

 ### **User Model**